ClarissaWorrell/ClarissaWorrell.github.io/index.md

 - Adding Photos to SQL database using BLOB

 The last artifact adds complexity to the SQLite Menu database and implements the Firebase authentication and database APIs.
 Adding photos of items to the menu allows for easily linking the correct photo to each item and frees up storage space on the device.
 Using the Firebase NoSQL database to store user accounts and past orders works with the Firebase authentication to only allow verified users to access the database.
-The current order are added under the correct user in firebase and then accessed later to display them in a nested recycler view.
+The current orders are added under the correct user in firebase and then accessed later to display them in a nested recycler view.

 [Click here to view artifact details](https://clarissaworrell.github.io/ArtifactThree)